Soviet space program: German influence

 Nazi Germany developed rocket technology that was more advanced than the Allies and a race commenced between the Soviet Union and the United States to capture and exploit the technology.
 Soviet rocket specialist was sent to Germany in 1945 to obtain V-2 rockets and worked with German specialists in Germany and later in the Soviet Union to understand and replicate the rocket technology.
 The involvement of German scientists and engineers was an essential catalyst to early Soviet efforts.
 In 1945 and 1946 the use of German expertise was invaluable in reducing the time needed to master the intricacies of the V-2 rocket, establishing production of the R-1 rocket and enable a base for further developments.
 On 22 October 1946, 302 German rocket scientists and engineers, including 198 from the Zentralwerke (a total of 495 persons including family members), were deported to the Soviet Union as part of Operation Osoaviakhim.
 However, after 1947 the Soviets made very little use of German specialists and their influence on the future Soviet rocket program was marginal.
+The Soviets began R-1 test launches in 1948, with an unsuccessful flight in September, followed by successful flights with apogees near 100 km from 10 October, marking the beginning of Soviet spaceflight.